ef2k/vagrant-docker-dev-js/README.md

-Configuration to run docker as provider for vagrant.
-The environment is setup with Ubuntu 20.04 LTS, node and pnpm.
+This configuration runs docker as provider for vagrant.
+The environment is setup with Ubuntu 20.04 LTS, git, and node (via nvm).
 See provision.sh.

+`gitconfig` and `ssh` keys are synced from the host to the guest.

 ## Pre-reqs